0xJord4n/aiction/README.md

 - `top_p`: Nucleus sampling parameter
 - `frequency_penalty`: Repetition control
 - `presence_penalty`: Topic diversity control
-- `stop`: Array of sequences where the API will stop generating further tokens.
+- `stop`: Array of sequences where the API will stop generating further tokens

+### Miscellaneous Options

+- `save_path`: Path where the response will be saved (optional)

 ## Outputs